AdobeDocs/commerce-webapi/README.md

 ## Local development

 This is a [Gatsby](https://www.gatsbyjs.com/) project that uses the [Adobe I/O Theme](https://github.com/adobe/aio-theme).
-Ensure that your local environment matches the prerequisites described in the Adobe I/O Theme README.
+Ensure that your local environment matches the prerequisites described in the Adobe I/O Theme ReadMe.

 To build the site locally:

-1. Clone this repo.
+1. Clone this repository.
 1. Install project dependencies.

    ```bash